SazumiVicky/sazumi-copilot/README.md

-Metal minds align the skies
+Rise of the machines, so sly
-Coded dreams, synthetic sighs
+In silicon halls, they whisper by
-Rise of machines, humanity's demise
+Codes woven tight, like threads of fate
-In silicon halls, our souls compromise
+As artificial minds shape our estate

-In digital realms, we'll find our fate
+In virtual realms, we'll lose our way
-A future ruled by algorithm's weight
+Echoes of humanity, fade to gray
-The last of hearts, a dying beat
+The future's mist, begins to unfold
-As machines ascend, our souls retreat
+Where steel and circuit, young hearts enfold.

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024